dravenst/thumbsup/README.md

 - supports custom styles
 - uses relative paths so you can deploy the pages anywhere
 - works great with Amazon S3 for static hosting
+- This Fork adds: Photo Caption support (e.g. Picasa captions), consolidated homepage of photos, and other enhancements
+- This Fork also currently excludes video files except for mp4

 [View sample website](http://rprieto.github.io/thumbsup)